How to Invest in Farmland in Nigeria

 Farmcrowdy – http://www.farmcrowdy.com/

 The concept is relatively straightforward; sometimes, a lack of capital may prevent some farmers from sowing in time for harvest.
-This platform raises funds for these farmers, with a return on investment is between 6% and 25%.
+This platform raises funds for these farmers, with a return on investment of between 6% and 25%.

 Products offered: The products available for investment on this platform are Maize, poultry farm, cassava, soybeans, and rice.